 The origin of the Rudras according to Shiva Purana

-Back in the days when Gods walked freely between the Heaven and the earth; when deities fought for justice and light, Indra, the god of thunder, ruled the deities in a city called Amrawati Puri.
-In one such battle, the rakshasas were able to defeat Indra and his army of gods and they forced Gods to flee from the city.
-The deities were full of fear and out of despair, they went to Maharishi Kashyap’s Ashram (a residence, also functioning as school).
+Back in the days when Gods walked freely between Heaven and the earth, when deities fought for justice and light, Indra, the god of thunder, ruled the deities in a city called Amrawati Puri.
+In one such battle, the rakshasas defeated Indra and his army of gods, and they forced Gods to flee from the city.
+The deities were full of fear, and out of despair, they went to Maharishi Kashyap’s Ashram (a residence, also functioning as a school).
 He happened to be the father of Indra.

-In the meeting, the King of Gods, now dethroned, told the entire story to his father.
+The King of Gods, now dethroned, told the entire story to his father in the meeting.
 Kashyap was furious at the deeds of the rakshasas.
 Maharishi was known for his supreme knowledge and his ability to meditate.
 Thus, He consoled the god and promised that he would find a solution to the problem.

 Kashyap remembered the dire condition of the gods.
-He then told Shiva that the rakshasas had defeated the gods, and had taken over the city of Amrawati Puri.
+He then told Shiva that the rakshasas had defeated the gods and taken over Amrawati Puri’s city.
 He asked Shiva to be born as his son, to offer justice to the gods and take the place in the city as their protector.
 Shiva granted his wish by uttering the words, “Tathastu!”
 (So be it).
 In ecstasy, Kashyap showed his piety to the entity, and he disappeared.

 Maharishi returned to his ashram and explained the entire incident to the gods.
 They were pleased to hear everything.
 In time, Kashyap impregnated his wife, Surabhi, who then gave birth to 11 sons.
 These were the forms of the celestial entity Shiva and were known as Rudras.
-With their birth, the entire world, including the gods, Kashyap and his wife were pleased.
+The entire world, including the gods, Kashyap and his wife, were pleased with their birth.

 The names of the 11 Rudras